wingkwong/leetcode-the-hard-way/solutions/1500-1599/1514-path-with-maximum-probability.md

 * `There is at most one edge between every two nodes.`

 ## Approach - Using Dijkstra's Algorithm:
-First, we will create adjanacy list `graph` from given input.
-Now we have to find maximum `success probability` from soruce node to every node.
+First, we will create adjanacy list $graph$ from given input.
+Now we have to find maximum $success probability$ from soruce node to every node.
 In standard djikstra algorithm, we will find the shortest path from start to end and update the "minimum distance" array accordingly for each "from -> to" pair.

-In this problem, we have to find maximum probability so we create a max heap `pq` and an array `sp` which will store success probability for every node.
-Now, we will iterate for top node of `pq` priority queue and upadate the `sp` array.
-After iterating, we will check if `sp[end]` is zero then it is impossible to reach from source to target node and return 0 else we will return `sp[end]`.
+In this problem, we have to find maximum probability so we create a max heap $pq$ and an array $sp$ which will store success probability for every node.
+Now, we will iterate for top node of $pq$ priority queue and upadate the $sp$ array.
+After iterating through $graph$, we will return $sp[end]$

 <Tabs>